 - Larger tonsils or tongue than normal

 - Being overweight (according to the National Heart, Lung and Blood Institute, half of sleep apnea sufferers are overweight)

 - Family history of sleep apnea

 It's entirely possible to have none of these risk factors and still suffer from sleep apnea.
 As part of your consultation at The Smile Centre, we will review your health and family history, as well as the presence of any risk factors, to determine if you can benefit from sleep apnea treatment.

 Schedule Your Sleep Apnea Consultation Today

-If you live in Sarasota, Venice or Bradenton, Florida and want to learn more about sleep apnea and how our dentists can help, contact The Smile Centre today to schedule a confidential consultation.
+If you live in Sarasota, Bradenton, Florida and want to learn more about sleep apnea and how our dentists can help, contact The Smile Centre today to schedule a confidential consultation.
 If you live in the Sarasota area of Florida, contact our Palm Aire location online or at 941-351-4468 or our South Trail office at 941-366-3636.
-If you live in or around Venice, Florida, please contact us online or at 941-497-5451.
+If you live in or around Florida, please contact us online or at 941-497-5451.